razoumov/publish/plotly.md

 y1 = sin(1/x1)
 trace1 = go.Scatter(x=x1, y=y1, mode='lines+markers', name='sin(1/x)')
 data = [trace1]
-py.plot(data)   # create a unique URL for this plot and optionally open it
+py.plot(data,auto_open=False)   # create a unique URL for this plot and optionally open it
 ~~~

 This should return the URL of the plot and open it in your web browser (no local plots saved).